kittynXR/mewbot/README.md

 All tokens and credentials are currently stored in plaintext in `mewbot.conf` which is located in the same folder as the built .exe

 Will merge to main and post an executable package when it's more feature-complete.

+NOTE:

+2-factor authentication is REQUIRED for vrchat usage.

+It does not continue with the sign-in process unless you have 2FA active on your account.

+I am not removing this.
+It's 2024, turn it on.
+I'm not enabling bad behavior.